 Issues raised by I&APs have been recorded and incorporated in the environmental report and EMP.
-The summarized issues assessed are presented in Table 7 below.
-The issues raised and responses by EDS are attached under Appendix G and H
+The summarized issues raised during the public meeting are presented in Table 6 below.
+The issues raised and responses by EDS are attached under Appendix G.

-Table 5: Summary of main issues raised, and coMIMEnts received during public meeting engagements
+Table 5: Summary of main issues raised, and comments received during public meeting engagements